-I’m pretty sure you’ll agree with me that it is really frustrating to try to communicate with someone when you feel like they are not listening to you.
-Unfortunately, feeling unheard is an experience that we can all relate to.
+I’m pretty sure you’ll agree with me that it’s really frustrating to try to communicate with someone when you feel like they’re not listening to you.
+Unfortunately, feeling unheard is an experience we can all relate to.

 If you’ve had that type of experience, what did that feel like?
 What did they do – or not do – that demonstrated to you that they weren’t listening?
-Some of the most likely things that will come to mind are being distracted, lack of eye contact, interrupting, and inconsistent body language.
-Am I right?
+Some of the most likely things that come to mind are being distracted, lack of eye contact, interrupting, and inconsistent body language.

 There are many challenges with trying to communicate effectively with people who aren’t listening.
 The best place to start is to brush up on your own listening skills.

-To encourage others to hear to you, start with improving your own listening skills and model the behavior you want to see.
-Here are 5 of the top ways to improve your listening skills:
+To encourage others to hear you, start by improving your own listening skills and model the behavior you want to see.
+Here are five of the top ways to improve your listening skills:

 1. Stop talking.

-One of the best ways to show you are listening is to simply stop talking while others are speaking.
+One of the best ways to show you’re listening is to simply stop talking while others are speaking.
 Resist the urge to talk over the speaker.
 Quickly make it about them, not you.

 2. Don’t interrupt.

-It’s easy to think of what we have to say, or jump in to defend or clarify.
-Resist the urge.
-Focus on the speaker and use affirming sounds and slight head nods.
+It’s easy to jump in, interrupting someone to defend a position, or clarify a position.
+Instead, focus on the speaker and use affirming sounds and slight head nods.

 3. Pay attention.